Setting up the API Deployer and deployment infrastructures¶

 Each user using Project Deployer has access to different set of actions depending on these permissions:

-if the user is not granted any permission, this infrastructure and all its deployments will not even be visible or usable in any way
+If the user is not granted any permission, this infrastructure and all its deployments will not be visible or usable in any way.

-Deploy grants the user the right to create, update or delete deployments on this infrastructure
+Deploy permission grants the user the right to create, update or delete deployments on this infrastructure.

 Note